 - Download our Moving to Australia Guide (PDF)

-Although Australia is a popular expat destination, it does have a rather high cost of living.
-Most expats find that the high quality of life makes up for it, but we recommend that prospective expats do their research and find out exactly what their potential expenses will be.
-Expats should ensure that their salary is high enough to cover all of these expenses.
+Australia is a popular expat destination, but it does have a rather high cost of living.
+The good quality of life tends to make up for the high expenses, but we recommend researching the area you’re moving to find out exactly what the potential expenses will be.

 Cost of accommodation in Australia